-Use the device in 2 – 3 second intervals until you see result.
+Use the device in 2 – 3-second intervals until you see the result.
 It’s important to remember that you might now see results after the first time, but it will become better.
 And that’s precisely how to use an electric callus remover.

 Middle of the video: (credit, Foot love)

 If it hurts after use, you can put on some foot or moisturizing cream.
 If it doesn’t hurt, you can do it anyway.